search queries

 Lesson #7: Do Not Block Relevant Search Queries With Negative Keywords

-We have discussed the various match types and how to use a search query report to ensure that your ads show up for the appropriate search queries.
-Before we go much further in our discussion of match types, it’s important to address an important caveat: Make sure your negative keywords do not keep your ads …
+What are relevant search queries?
+It’s pretty self-explanatory, but they are search queries that match content the user is looking for.
+We have discussed the various match types and how to use a search query report to ensure that your ads show up for the relevant search queries.
+Before we go much further in our …

 Lesson #7: Do Not Block Relevant Search Queries With Negative Keywords Read More »